JohnnyElaine/bsc_aif_parallel_pipeline/README.md

 - **FPS:** Change source stream FPS
 - **Resolution:** Change source stream resolution

-While the producer tries to fulfill the SLOs and maximize parameters (Workload, fps, resolution) at the same time, it is crucial that the SLO are of a much higher priority compared to the parameters.
+While the producer tries to fulfill the SLOs and maximize parameters (inference quality, fps, resolution) at the same time, it is crucial that the SLO are of a much higher priority compared to the parameters.
 Especially since the parameters directly influence the probability of fulfilling the SLOs.
 Maximizing the video stream parameters is more a preference, rather than a priority

+#### Changing of streaming parameters
+The producer is able to directly control the streaming parameters.
+In this example these are Resolution, FPS, Quality

 ### Service Level Objectives (SLOs)
 A Service Level Objective (SLO) is a measureable objective that a system can enforce.
 In this case we choose our SLOs in a way so that the producer can elastically adapt, by changing the 3 quality parameters (Quality, Resolution, FPS)